dnikolovv/dev-adventures-realworld/readme.md

 # Getting started

-1. Set the connection string in `src/server/Conduit.Api/appsettings.json` to a running SQL Server instance.
+1. Set the connection string in `src/server/Conduit.Api/appsettings.json` to a running Postgres instance.
 Set the database name to an unexisting one.
 2. Execute `dotnet restore`
 3. Execute `dotnet build`
 4. Execute `dotnet ef database update`